I recently blogged about how social media helped bring home our beloved lost pup Dani when she got spooked and ran away on a sunny August morning.

 We seriously thought about euthanasia to put Jack out of his suffering, but we wanted to wait until morning and give him a little more time.

 When we got home that evening, we tried to offer him food and treats, but he just wanted to sleep and cuddle with us.
 When we offered him water, he showed interest but he couldn’t lap it like normal – he could only bite at the water.
 The more I watched him, the more perplexed I was – he didn’t seem able to get any water into him, but why?

 Suddenly, a lightbulb went off over my head and I realized his problem was that he couldn’t swallow.
-At that point, E engineered a watering device which allowed us to drip water into Jack’s throat.
-At first the dog resisted, but then he felt the first few drops of water in his mouth and became eager for more.
+At that point, E engineered a watering device that allowed us to drip water into Jack’s throat.
+At first, the dog resisted, but then he felt the first few drops of water in his throat and became eager for more.

-Despite the water we had given him, Jack was ill, dehydrated and weak – by this time he had not eaten anything in three days.
+Despite the water we had given him, Jack was ill, dehydrated and weak – and no surprise, as by this time he had not eaten anything in three days.
 Again, we thought about euthanasia as an option.
 We even discussed it with the vet and she said it’s an individual decision.

 We learned that veterinarians are not taught proper ME management in vet school; rather, the best therapeutic practices are those shared by word of mouth from one ME dog parent to another.
 These caretakers spend days and nights looking after their dogs, trying different methods, and documenting and sharing everything online via the email list.
-They are the true ME experts.
+They are the true ME experts, not veterinarians.

 Following the advice we read online that night, and encouraged by emails of support from the ME community, we rolled up some raw ground beef into meatballs, held Jack up in a vertical position (spine 90 degrees to the floor), and dropped the food down his throat, relying on gravity to take it the rest of the way to his stomach.